Skip to main content

 Question answered:

-Sprintr looks at your regular price, recent selling behaviour, stock context, and competitor pricing (when available) to assess whether your regular price is:
+Sprintr looks at your current regular price, recent sales behaviour, stock context, competitor pricing where available, and the margin settings you have chosen in Sprintr.

-• Well aligned
+• well aligned

-• Slightly out of line
+• slightly out of line

-• Or creating unnecessary risk
+• or creating unnecessary risk

 👉 Learn more: How Sprintr analyses pricing and competitors